NCBI-Hackathons/PrecisionMedicineToolkit/README.md

 # Introduction

 * EMR data must be easily accessible for experts from clinical informatics and bioinformatics to use.
-* Polygenic SNP Search Tool (PSST) was invented to identify multiple SNPs that are associated with diseases.
-GenomicRobots is a web-based tool that simplifies the process of secure retrieval of patients genotypic information and sharing between collaborators.
-WGSA extracts information but does not give a FHIR-compliant output.
+* Existing software annotatte variants and identify SNPs associated with disease, but no software integrates findings from variant annotation in a FHIR-compliant format.
-* FHIR-compliant output would be useful for scientists for extraction of variant information, RESTful API, and administrative actions.
+* A FHIR-compliant output would be useful for scientists for extraction of variant information, RESTful API, and administrative actions.
 * This toolkit addresses the needs to make this information easily accessible by creating a FHIR-compliant output that would be easily accessible by different types of bioinformaticians.

 # What is this